telerik/kendo-ui-builder/docs/views/index.md

 </div>
 <div class="row separator-bottom">
 <div class="col-md-4 card-list-info">
-    <h2>Blank</h2>
+    <h2>User-Defined</h2>
-    <p>The Blank view is based on the Bootstrap fluid grid system&mdash;you can customize the layout of the Blank view by dragging and dropping rows and columns.
+    <p>In the Builder, the user-defined view is the Blank view. which allows you to add, edit, and delete built-in and custom components, and, generally, enable you to build it in a way that corresponds to specific requirements.
+The  provide option for Blank view is based on the Bootstrap fluid grid system&mdash;you can customize the layout of the Blank view by dragging and dropping rows and columns.
 The Blank view provides support for implementing predefined and custom-tailored components by dragging and dropping them within the view.</p>
 </div>
 <div class="col-md-8">
     <ul class="card-list row">